Incoming search terms:

 - dog wallpaper

-Dog parks are by far one of the leading features on the wish list of municipal and community parks.
-Dog parks can be wonderful additions to a community, whether as an inclusion to an existing community recreation area or as a stand-alone, dog specific park.
-Folks who are thinking about creating a dog park should be aware that there are many pitfalls to be experienced along the way.
-Although important and necessary components, creating a dog recreation area is not merely about the business plan or the architectural illustrations.
-It really is not just about this perfect parcel of land you want to make use of, the kind of fencing you will install or the unique signal you want to place at the entry.
-Before you do anything, learn about your market, learn puppies and the individuals who own them.
+Dog parks are definitely one of the leading features on the wish set of municipal and community parks.
+Dog parks can be wonderful improvements to a community, whether as an addition to an existing community recreation area or as a stand-alone, dog specific recreation area.
+Individuals who are thinking about building a dog park must be aware that there are many pitfalls to be came across along the way.
+Although important and necessary components, building a dog area is not merely about the business plan or the architectural illustrations.
+It is not just about that perfect parcel of land you want to use, the kind of fencing you will mount or the initial signal you want to put at the access.
+Before you do anything, learn about your market, learn puppies and the people who own them.

 To truly have a safe park, you'll want rules and get them to honored - you must have a supervised park.
 Even though many who use dog parks may be experienced dog owners who realize they still have too much to learn about dogs, a lot of folks are first-time dog owners who think they know everything.
 Puppies need to be interested in being social to begin with for them to have a positive experience at a puppy park.
 Imagine blending all pet dogs into an off-leash environment?
 You really never know very well what will happen, so it's imperative to have supervision.
 There are many models of dog parks.
 Municipal dog parks are usually free and open to the general public 24/7.
 Although most have published rules, there is no one to make sure people abide by those rules.
 These parks will be the ones where most problems are experienced.
 Member centered parks usually impose a fee and require people and their dogs to be recorded.
 Many fee founded parks require puppies to go away a personality test before they are really accepted to the recreation area, and people are asked to attend an orientation program.
 It isn't a good idea to merge small and large pet dogs together in an off-leash environment.
 Many dog parks have both a tiny dog area and a large dog area.